guslatho/syllabificator/README.md

 # Syllabificator

 Syllabificator is an open-source tool for splitting **words** into **syl-la-bles** (syllabify).
-It includes recent high-quality syllabification algorithms for Dutch and English.
+It features recent high-quality syllabification algorithms for Dutch and English that are easy to apply via minimal command line interactions.

 ## Description